Powering Digital Economies With a Blockchain Consensus Operating System

 Digital Economies Blockchain: Growing DeFi

-To some extent, this vision has been realized, and the most obvious example of how is in the growing DeFi movement.
-Now, developers have built a whole host of dApps, mainly on the Ethereum network, to replicate traditional, centralized financial services.
+To some extent, this vision has been realized, and the most obvious example is the growing DeFi movement.
+Developers have built a whole host of dApps, mainly on the Ethereum network, to replicate traditional, centralized financial services.
 As a result, DeFi enthusiasts are combining innovative new saving, lending, and trading services to generate returns on their income via ‘yield farming’.

 Governments and businesses already use blockchain

-In fact, while CBDC is a relatively new phenomenon.
-Some governments have deployed blockchain technology in production since as far back as 2012.
-The standout example of this is Estonia.
-A small Baltic state that has the digital state secured by the blockchain.
-The Estonian government receives a string of cyber attacks in 2007.
-In addition, ever since has become a leading light for the digital government.
-With 99% of government services available as e-services.
+The Estonian government received a string of cyber attacks in 2007.
+In addition, ever since, it has become a leading light for the digital government.
+99% of government services are available as e-services.
 In terms of blockchain, the government has the technology to power healthcare.
 Business, property, courts, and other types of registries.

 Digital Economies Blockchain Business Usage